hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/2- Terraform Providers.md

 __________________________________________________________________________________________

-### Vault provider
+### Vault Provider

-What is a downside to using a Terraform provider, such as the Vault provider, to interact with sensitive data, such as reading secrets from Vault?
+What is a downside to using a Terraform provider, such as the `Vault` `Provider`, to interact with sensitive data, such as reading secrets from Vault?

-terraform requires a unique auth methode to work with Valt
+terraform requires a `unique` `auth` `methode` to work with Vault

 __________________________________________________________________________________________